How To Spray Paint Interior Walls And Ceilings – Easy Guide For House Owners And Painters

 Step 2

-Fill your paint sprayer to the recommended level and test it out on the price of cardboard.
+Fill your paint sprayer to the recommended level and test it out on the piece of cardboard.
 If you get a smooth finish without any clogging or splattering, then you can begin spraying your walls and ceilings.

-However, if the paint won't flow freely from the stirrer or paint sprayer, then you will have to carry out dilution.
+However, if the paint spray won’t flow freely from the stirrer or paint sprayer, then you will have to carry out dilution.
 Check your paint to help you figure out the material that should be used to dilute it effectively.
-Water-based paint will need the use of eater.
+Water-based paint will need the use of water.
 Other types of paint will have an appropriate thinner recommended.

 In case you are using water for thinning your paint, then ensure that it is at room temperature to give you the best consistency.
 Start by introducing 10% thinner or water to your paint-100 ml of thinner or water to 1 L of paint.